 How Best to Find Information

-1. Find out Who is Eligible for a Grant?
-Other government websites may be more suitable for personal needs, student loans, small business assistance , or other business opportunitiessuch as government contracting.
+- Find out Who is Eligible for a Grant?
+Other government websites may be more suitable forpersonal needs, student loans, small business assistance, or other business opportunities such as government contracting.
 The website Government Benefits, Grants, and Financial Aid may also be of help.

-4. Go to federal websites given in each CFDA program description for more information and for state administering agencies responsible for managing these programs.
+- Go to federal websites given in each CFDA program description for more information and for state administering agencies responsible for managing funding.

-6. Search foundations for project funding: use the Foundation Center Web site or Foundation Center Cooperating Collections in libraries to identify national, state, and community foundations.
+- Search foundations for project funding: use the Foundation Center website or Foundation Information Network in libraries to identify national, state, and community foundations.

 Key Federal Funding Sources